 On our most recent adventure to Florida, we spent a day at The Florida Aquarium.
 It was fun and relaxing, but I was also able to learn something!

 The art throughout the aquarium was just that–a teachable moment.
 The artwork present is a lesson in caring for our oceans and caring for our planet in general.
-The artwork throughout the aquarium was made from trash found in the oceans.
+These teachable moments are throughout the aquarium was made from trash found in the oceans.

 For me, this was a very interesting and touching realization of the amount of trash in the oceans.
 I was aware that trash is an issue in the oceans, but not to the extent that these pieces of art taught.